allegro/ralph/doc/installation.rst

 .. note::

    You can install Ralph on a variety of sensible operating systems.
-This guide assumes Ubuntu Server 12.04 LTS and presents shell command examples accordingly.
+This guide assumes Ubuntu Server 12.04/14.04 LTS and presents shell command examples accordingly.
 MySQL as the relational backend for Django is also assumed but other databases supported by Django may be used as well. ``sqlite3`` is discouraged for larger deployments because it doesn't support concurrent writes which are very common on a distributed queue-based architecture.

-   **If you happen to use another setup**, please take a moment to write down what you were doing and send it over.
-This way we can add examples for your system as well.

 Installing Python
 -----------------